romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are valid steps to troubleshoot a JavaScript action in a GitHub Actions workflow?
+Q: Which of the following are valid steps to troubleshoot a JavaScript action in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **Review the workflow logs for any error messages or indications of where the process is failing**